aschersleben/cointReg/cran-comments.md

 * ubuntu 12.04.5 (on travis-ci), R 3.3.0

 ## R CMD check results
-There were no ERRORs, WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There is one NOTE, because it's the first submission of this package.

-## Resubmission
-This is a resubmission.
-In this version I have added some literature references to the DESCRIPTION and the README file as well as to several help files.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.